ShelbyNEXT | Membership

 For church staff and congregation members using the ShelbyNEXT ChMS platform for administrative and communication tasks.

-ShelbyNEXT | Membership is an established lifestyle app that is available.
-With a 3.2/5 rating from 147 reviews, it shows polarized user reception.
-Users particularly appreciate utility of directory and check-in features for church administration, though stability and account authentication issues remains a common concern.
+ShelbyNEXT | Membership is a struggling lifestyle app that is available.
+With a 3.2/5 rating from 147 reviews, it struggles with user retention.
+Users particularly appreciate church directory access provides a convenient way for members to connect with one another, though persistent login failures and domain errors prevent users from accessing their church accounts remains a common concern.

 What is ShelbyNEXT | Membership?